agbign20/datavizfinalproject/classmate_project.md

 ## April 20
 I discussed my final project with another girl name Claire.
 Not sure.
 Her project consists of NHL data set, where she plans to make a shiny app to allow users to make choices in order to see the predicted win/loss versus if it was actually a win/loss.

+## April 25
+I discussed my project with Alex.
+His project consists of a NFL dataset, where he plans to create a shiny app that allow users to write inputs for certain player predictions of their stats.